Vilfredo Pareto

 He introduced the concept of Pareto efficiency and helped develop the field of microeconomics.
-He was also the first to discover that income follows a Pareto distribution, which is a power law probability distribution.
+He was also the first to claim that income follows a Pareto distribution, which is a power law probability distribution.
 The Pareto principle was named after him, and it was built on his observations that 80% of the wealth in Italy belonged to about 20% of the population.
-He also contributed to the fields of sociology and mathematics.
-According to the mathematician Benoit Mandelbrot and Richard L. Hudson:
+He also contributed to the fields of mathematics and sociology.

 Biography

-Pareto was born of an exiled noble Genoese family in 1848 in Paris, the centre of the popular revolutions of that year.
+Pareto was born of an exiled noble Genoese family on 15 July 1848 in Paris, the centre of the popular revolutions of that year.
 His father, Raffaele Pareto (1812–1882), was an Italian civil engineer and Ligurian marquis who had left Italy much as Giuseppe Mazzini and other Italian nationalists had.
 His mother, Marie Metenier, was a French woman.
 Enthusiastic about the revolutions of 1848 in the German states, his parents named him Wilfried Fritz, which became Vilfredo Federico upon his family's move back to Italy in 1858.

 In his childhood, Pareto lived in a middle-class environment, receiving a high standard of education, attending the newly created Istituto Tecnico Leardi where Ferdinando Pio Rosellini was his mathematics professor.
-In 1869, he earned a doctorate in engineering from what is now the Polytechnic University of Turin (then the Technical School for Engineers), with a dissertation entitled "The Fundamental Principles of Equilibrium in Solid Bodies".
+In 1869, he earned a doctorate in engineering from what is now the Polytechnic University of Turin, then known as the Technical School for Engineers, with a dissertation entitled "The Fundamental Principles of Equilibrium in Solid Bodies".
 His later interest in equilibrium analysis in economics and sociology can be traced back to this dissertation.
+Pareto was among the contributors to the Rome-based magazine La Ronda between 1919 and 1922.

 From civil engineer to classical liberal economist

-For some years after graduation, he worked as a civil engineer, first for the state-owned Italian Railway Company and later in private industry.
+For some years after graduation, Pareto worked as a civil engineer, first for the state-owned Italian Railway Company and later in private industry.
 He was manager of the Iron Works of San Giovanni Valdarno and later general manager of Italian Iron Works.
 He did not begin serious work in economics until his mid-forties.
-He started his career a fiery advocate of classical liberalism, besetting the most ardent British liberals with his attacks on any form of government intervention in the free market.
+He started his career as a fiery advocate of classical liberalism, besetting the most ardent British liberals with his attacks on any form of government intervention in the free market.
 In 1886, he became a lecturer on economics and management at the University of Florence.
 His stay in Florence was marked by political activity, much of it fueled by his own frustrations with government regulators.
 In 1889, after the death of his parents, Pareto changed his lifestyle, quitting his job and marrying a Russian woman, Alessandrina Bakunina.